Pomax/msfs-simconnect-api-wrapper/README.md

 #### `get(...propNames)`

 Accepts a list of simvars (with spaces or underscores) and async-returns a key/value pair object with each simvar as key (with spaces replaced by underscores).

+#### `getSpecial(propName)`

+A special get function for getting individual values that secretly require a whole bunch of complex SimConnect code.
+There is currently only one such value available:

+- `NEARBY_AIRPORTS`, which yields the list of airports that are currently in range of our airplane (or rather, in range of "the current Sim bubble", which is all world tiles currently loaded and active in the sim).

 #### `schedule(handler, interval, ...propNames)`